zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 ## Introduction

 This is a basic todo database scheme with users and a todo list.
 Users have a one to many relationship to todo list.
-One user can have many todo items while a todo item only matches to one users.
+One user can have many todo items while a todo item only matches to one user.
 CRUD operations are available to display and manipulate this data.

 Your final results should look like: